 Keep the chicken coop clean

-- Many people start with raising chickens in a coop lined with newspaper on its floor.
+Many people start with raising chickens in a coop lined with newspaper on its floor.
 Although this is a convenient option, it doesn’t help to absorb the dirt and manure inside the coop.

-- It is best to schedule a general cleaning for the coop and its surrounding areas.
-This includes steps like clearing the coop with all the beddings and using soap, bleach, and water to clean up all the surfaces inside.
-Applying anti-mite solution during winter time is also a good practice.
-This keeps parasites in control in the cold months when the hens are mostly confined inside the coop.
+It is best to schedule a general cleaning for the coop and its surrounding areas.
+This includes steps like clearing the coop with all the bedding and hosing down all the surfaces.
+Most of the coop kits you can buy online are easy to hose down.

-Remember to clean feeder and waterer too as these can be prone to dirt.
-You have to remember that chickens do not drink as much water when its source is soiled and murky.
-This can lead to dehydration and can make the chickens sick or die in a very short time.
+Remember to clean the feeder and waterer too as these can be prone to dirt and mold growth.
+You have to remember that chickens will drink more water when it is clean and less when it is dirty.

 Manage chicken manure

 Chicken manure is essentially made up of up to 85% water.
 This can be a huge source of problem when you are dealing with heat, moisture, and also humidity.

-The pine bedding must be stirred regularly to make sure the manure is not left on the top of the bedding.
+In the meantime, pine bedding must be stirred regularly to make sure the manure is not left on the top of the bedding.
 This produces the odor especially in the hot months of summer.